openSUSE/news-o-o/_posts/2010-05-08-opensuse-weekly-news-122-is-out.markdown

 ####  [Jason McDonald (Qt Development Frameworks): Qt 4.7.0 Beta1](http://labs.trolltech.com/blogs/2010/05/06/qt-470-beta1/)

 "Qt 4.7.0 Beta1 is now available for download from the Qt Download Page.
 The Beta includes both source packages (.zip and .tar.gz format) and binary packages (for Mac Cocoa, Mac Carbon, MinGW 4.4.0 and Visual Studio 2008).
-Note that there is a slight change in the naming of Mac packages compared to Qt 4.6.x â€” The Carbon packages are now named â€œqt-mac-carbon-opensource-*â€, while the Cocoa packages are now named â€œqt-mac-opensource-*â€.
+Note that there is a slight change in the naming of Mac packages compared to Qt 4.6.x — The Carbon packages are now named “qt-mac-carbon-opensource-*”, while the Cocoa packages are now named “qt-mac-opensource-*”.
 This reflects the fact that Cocoa is now the primary Mac platform for Qt.
 Binary packages for Carbon will be discontinued from Qt 4.8 onwards, but will continue to be shipped for the remainder of the 4.7.x series."

 ###  Reports